catheycodes/ecommerce_app/README.md

 TrendyThreads E-commerce Application

 TrendyThreads is a conversion-optimized E-commerce application designed to promote Men's wear and Kids wear, including products such as dresses, shoes, socks, glasses, and baby products.
-The application features a user-friendly interface, responsive design, and high-quality visuals to enhance the shopping experience.
+The application features a user-friendly interface  and high-quality visuals to enhance the shopping experience.

 Requirements: